AlinaSidorova28/ScyllaDB-bookshop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Environment
+The project uses Node.js v20.11.0.

+## Installation
+In the root directory execute command `npm install`.
+Go to the `/server` directory and repeat the command.

 ## Available Scripts

-In the project directory, you can run:
+In the project root directory, you can run:

 ### `npm run dev`